mikebranstein/terraform-workshop-instructions/src/chapters/chapter0.md

     - Setup TF Backend and explain chicken/egg scenario
     - Deploy, test, view statefile

-- Chapter 5: Add SQL and Deploy App - MIKE
+ALMOST DONE - Chapter 5: Add SQL and Deploy App - MIKE
     - Add in SQL Database
     - Use VS to deploy the app to App Service
     - deploy to dev/prod